 If you go to Task View now, you should only be able to see your current activity (currently opened windows or apps).
 There will be nothing when you scroll back to the past in the Timeline.

-In addition to disabling Timeline, there are several other steps you can take to help protect your privacy when using Windows 10:
+Here are some extra steps you can take to keep your private stuff private when using Windows 10:

-- Disable location tracking: If you don’t want Windows 10 to track your location, you can turn off location tracking.
-To do so, go to Settings > Privacy > Location, and turn off the “Location for this device” option.
+• Stop location tracking.
+Not keen on Windows 10 knowing where you are?
+You can turn off location tracking.
+Just go to Settings > Privacy > Location and turn off the “Location for this device” option.